ctron/package-drone/README.md

 ----------------

 * The concept of P2 categories and binaries is missing
-* Channels only have cryptic UUID "names", they should have an alias
 * Automatic cleanup is missing
 * There is deadlock in Equinox/EclipseLink when updating the JPA database settings
 * There is no security AT ALL
 * PostgreSQL is not supported, since PostgreSQL does not support Blobs properly
-* At the moment the tycho generated metadata is used for features and bundles.
-This requires bundles and features to be deployed to the repository using Maven Tycho including the attached "p2metadata" XML file.

 What it currently cannot do
 ----------------